Olical/oli.me.uk/unpublished/composition.markdown

 I find this second approach **really** appealing and I'll probably put it into practice soon.
 One of the many reasons that I am drawn to composing my own framework (possibly on a per-project basis) is the similarities between that and the Unix philosophy.

-{% blockquote Doug McIlroy https://en.wikipedia.org/wiki/Unix_philosophy The Unix philosophy%}
+{% blockquote Doug McIlroy https://en.wikipedia.org/wiki/Unix_philosophy The Unix philosophy %}
 This is the Unix philosophy: *Write programs that do one thing and do it well*.
 Write programs to work together.
 Write programs to handle text streams, because that is a universal interface.
 {% endblockquote %}